jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/component_directory.rst

 The component directory contains individual directories for each component.
 Under each individual component name are the releases for that component.
 Each release directory follows the form of a three dot number: <Major>.<Minor>.<Patch>
-The individual component directory and version directory are created during a publish task.

 The example below shows a component directory with three components: rook, king, and queen.